kevinolega/callcentertrainingtips/about.md

 Several hundred Filipinos had sent me letters and messages, thanking and informing me of their success, that they are already hired in a call center.

-Some readers went as far as sent me gifts and donations to help keep this website running.
+Some readers went as far as sending me gifts and donations to help keep this website running.

-Some readers have hired me to assist them get better results in their job application or promotion interviews.
+Some readers have hired me to assist them to get better results in their job application or promotion interviews.

 I spend several hours every week writing and publishing new lessons.